psychemedia/winter-tales/src/twelve_months.md

 "Make haste, my child, and gather your violets," said March.

 Dobrunka gathered a large bouquet, thanked the Twelve Months, and joyfully ran home.
-You can imagine the aston- ishment of Katinka and the step-mother.
+You can imagine the astonishment of Katinka and the step-mother.
 The fragrance of the violets filled the whole house.

 " Where did you find these fine things ?" asked Katinka, in a disdainful voice.

 " Up yonder, on the mountain," answered her sister. " It looked like a great blue carpet under the bushes."

 Katinka put. the bouquet in her bosom, and did not even thank the poor child.

 The next morning the wicked sister, as she sat idling by the stove, took a fancy for some strawberries.